 OpenAI’s GPT models perform better on multi-step reasoning tasks and longer prompts when given more compute time during inference.
 This enhances their ability to:

-- Analyze and understand detailed context.
+- Analyze and understand the detailed context.

 - Perform step-by-step reasoning.